Sarwarhridoy4/MongoDB-Exporter/README.md

 1. **Confirmation Dialog**:

-   - A confirmation dialog (`QMessageBox.question`) is shown when the export button is clicked, asking the user to confirm if they want to start the export process.
+   - A confirmation dialog (`QMessageBox.question`) is shown when the export button clicks, asking the user to confirm if they want to start the export process.

 2. **Abort Button**: